NodeBE4/opinion/_posts/2024-11-01-个人计算机与反文化篇（二）：专訪斯坦福传播学教授 Fred Turner.md

    ” That’s where we live now.
   </p>
   <p>
    And at least in Silicon Valley, that’s the culture that we’re exporting now.
 The last thing to say is that in the stories about places like Facebook or Google, they will tell you”all users are equal.
 “Look, we make a technology for everyone – maybe they do.
 But they make a technology whose wealth disenfranchises most people.
 Most people are sources of mining data; a few people profit from that.It’s a lot like the early 20th century, when coal miners chopped up mountains, and people worked in the mines, and they got sick, and the owners lived somewhere else completely.
 It’s a mixed bag, because on the one hand, nothing changes in the sense that we really are,I think, in another predatory industrial period.
 But I do think some things change, and it’s hard to remember those at the same time.
 I think that the mass individuation we talked about earlier is an incredible phenomenon.
 I think that a mediascape that allows us to see so many different ways of being in the world is an incredible thing.
-I grew up in a very small town in the countryside where men who were effeminate there, when they were boys, would be beaten up.I watched my daughter go to her graduation from eighth grade.She was 13, and one of her friends stood on the stage and talked about what it was like to be a 13-year-old gay woman.
+I grew up in a very small town in the countryside where men who were effeminate there, when they were boys, would be beaten up.I watched my daughter go to her graduation from eighth grade.
+She was 13, and one of her friends stood on the stage and talked about what it was like to be a 13-year-old gay woman.
 That’s an incredible change in one generation, and it’s because of media, because of the internet, because of the ways that it shows us the world.
 So on the one hand, yes, the effects are often quite negative, but not exclusively negative.
 And this is one of our challenges.
   </p>
   <p>
    <strong>